 Many of Stony Brook's services are available on an outpatient basis, including assessment, follow-up care, parent training, case management and therapeutic management.
 We phone discharged patients to maintain support and guidance during the transition from hospital to home.
 In addition, our staff is available for one-to-one therapy.

-For children ages 5 through 12 with serious psychiatric disorders, we can provide 24-hour inpatient services in our 10-bed, locked unit.
-Children receive a comprehensive diagnostic evaluation, medications if necessary, and appropriate therapeutic interventions, which may include behavior management programs and therapeutic recreation along with educational services through the BOCES program.
-A core component of treatment is parent training to reinforce inpatient treatment, better manage the child, and give parents a new set of coping skills.
-The inpatient team includes a psychiatrist, Dr. Pang, a psychologist, Dr. Broberg. nurses, a social worker and the teaching team.
+For children and young adolescents ages 8 through 14 with serious psychiatric disorders, we can provide 24-hour inpatient services in our 10-bed, locked unit.
+Children and young adolescents receive a comprehensive diagnostic evaluation, medications if necessary, and appropriate therapeutic interventions, which may include behavior management programs, coping skills, and therapeutic recreation.
+Educational services through the BOCES program during the school year are also provided with authorization from the child's school district.
+A core component of treatment is parent involvement to reinforce inpatient treatment, better manage the child or young adolescent, and give parents a new set of coping skills.
+The inpatient team includes a psychiatrist, Dr. Samuel Gartner, and a psychologist, Dr. Darla Broberg, who supervise psychiatry and psychology trainees respectively, as well as nurses, social workers, behavioral health specialists, and the teaching team.

 Consultation Liaison Service